PaulSchweizer/flowpipe/contributing.md

 # Contributing to Flowpipe

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+:+1::tada: Thank you very much for taking the time to contribute! :tada::+1:

 ## Questions

-Feel free to submit your questions as tickets on github.
+Please don't hesitate to submit any questions as tickets on github!
-Please also note that we have set of [examples](examples) and a [readme](README.md) so you might find an answer in there as well.
+Please also note that we have set of [examples](examples) and a [readme](README.md) so you might be able to find answers in there as well.

+## Feature Requests, Bug Reports, Ideas

+Same as for questions, please submit your feature requests, ideas and bug reports as tickets on github.
+Any such contribution is very much appreciated as it helps to improve this project further.

 ## Pull Requests

+Please fork the repo, create a branch for your changes and submit a pull request.
-Pull Requests should follow the below conventions.
+Pull requests should follow the below conventions.
-We are always squashing when merging the PRs so don't worry about the number of commits on your PR.
+Also note that we are always squashing when merging the PRs so don't worry about the number of commits on your PR.

 ## Compatibility